mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 ```

-## Step 4: Run RaxML on the cluster
+## Step 4: Run RAxML on the cluster
+- Note that these parameters are specifically for the Center for Quantitative Life Sciences cluster at Oregon State University

 ```
 SGE_Batch -q bpp@symbiosis -c 'mpiexec -n 10 raxmlHPC-MPI -N 50 -n myMLJob -s gt.phy -m MULTICAT -f a -x 12345 -p 12345' -r snp_tree -P 10